ragulnathMB/eFIR/README.md

 - backend : Node.js, Express
 - Authentication : jwt(JSON Web Tokens), bcrypt
 - Database : MongoDB
-- Notifications & OTP verification : nodemailer *(Phone number otp verification feature not completed due to limited free tier platforms for it instead email otp verification has been done)*
+- Notifications & OTP verification : nodemailer *(Phone number otp verification feature has not been completed due to limited free tier platforms for it instead email otp verification has been done)*

 ## Features and Roles
 - ### Public User: